Gut microbiome

 Why microbial diversity matters

 A more diverse microbiome is more resilient.
 It can handle a missed meal, a course of antibiotics, or a sudden change in diet without losing function.
 Lower diversity is associated with most chronic gut and metabolic conditions, including IBS, IBD, type 2 diabetes, and obesity.
-Studies from the King's College London Twin Research Department and the American Gut Project both show that people with the highest plant diversity in their diets have the most diverse microbiomes.
+American Gut Project data show that people who eat more than 30 plant types a week have more diverse microbiomes than those who eat 10 or fewer.

 What the microbiome actually does